 The Social Security disability system is meant to assist those who remain long-term disabled for a year or longer.
 While we many times focus on what is required to prove entitlement from a medical standpoint, we many times encounter potential clients who are seeking benefits for a long term disabling condition but do not meet the additional requirements to meet either the Social Security disability insurance (SSDI or Title II) or Supplemental Security Income (SSI) requirements.
 Below is a story of one such individual who recently contacted our office to determine why they were having a problem collecting a benefit.

-Not all manner of employment income is Social Security taxed: many municipalities (including that of the Commonwealth of Massachusetts, State of New Hampshire and State of Maine) have their own disability and retirement system that one will contribute to instead of the Social Security disability system.
-With that in mind, it then becomes important that one works long enough, paying into these separate retirement and disability programs, to then qualify for retirement and/or disability for when one ultimately may require an income as they become either disabled or entire their retirement years.
+It is important to note that not all manner of employment income is Social Security taxed: many municipalities (including that of the Commonwealth of Massachusetts, State of New Hampshire and State of Maine) have their own disability and retirement system that one will contribute to instead of the Social Security disability system.
+Moreover, if someone remains self-employed and does not claim an income (for example, a net profit on their Schedule C, profit and loss statement), then they may not end up insured for purposes of being able to collect a Social Security disability insurance check.
+With that in mind, it remains important to work and to pay Social Security taxes consistently as it covers an individual for when they become disabled or, ultimately, reach retirement age.

 The second analysis a good disability lawyer will undertake in Janice’s circumstance is the extent to which Janice may qualify for a benefit under the SSI program (which is a Social Security welfare program based on need).
 Simply because Janice did not work sufficiently to qualify for a benefit under the SSDI program does not mean that the Social Security disability program will leave her in the lurch if she would otherwise be in poverty.
 In reviewing Janice’s family circumstances we were able to determine that her husband’s income (not to mention rental income in the household) was likely going to preclude any entitlement to such a benefit).
 Thus, a review of Janice’s circumstances caused us to determine that she really had no viable claim to bring under any of the Social Security disability programs.